nxp-mcuxpresso/mcuxsdk-doc/boards/RT/mimxrt700evk/gettingStartedXplorer/topics/prepare_arm_core_for_hello_world.md

 Preparing an Arm core development environment is outside the scope of this document.

-**Note:** IAR Embedded Workbench may require a patch to enable compatibility with RT700.
-For details on the patch, contact NXP directly.

 **Note:** If you are using MCUXpresso, it is highly recommended to upgrade to latest version of the SDK and match the latest EVK board.

 **Parent topic:**[Run and Debug DSP Demo using Xplorer IDE](../topics/run_and_debug_dsp_demo_using_xplorer_ide.md)